a17levine/a17levine.github.io/_posts/2015-08-16-two-week-buffer.markdown

 date:   2015-8-16 10:18:00
 categories:
 published: true
+description: "I'm proud to announce that I've solved the problem of a bloated Downloads folder and have been using it successfully for over a year."
 ---

 I'm proud to announce that I've solved the problem of a bloated Downloads folder and have been using it successfully for over a year.